Hamid Karzai is back in the thick of Afghan politics but a long way from power.

 The two men stayed in Kabul after the Taliban seized power, formed a new council, and have pressed their former enemies to build a government that includes a wide swath of the Afghan ethnic and political scene, including women.
 This was not without risk.
 The last time the Taliban ousted a government, in 1996, they tortured the president, Mohammad Najibullah, killed him and hung his body from a traffic light post.

 Karzai’s reemergence is the latest twist in a remarkably durable political career, especially for a man widely considered a puppet of the Americans when he was spirited into Afghanistan by U.S. forces and installed in a frigid presidential palace in the winter of 2001.
 Karzai went on to win two democratic elections and stayed in power for nearly 13 years as the Taliban regrouped from defeat to become a formidable insurgent army.
 Along the way, he became a thorn in the side of the American government, publicly berating Washington over Afghan civilian casualties in the U.S. war against the Taliban and doing little to fight the corruption that riddled his administration.
+He so frustrated then-Sen. Joe Biden during a famously acrimonious dinner that Biden threw down his napkin and stormed out.

 But Karzai’s attempt to persuade the Taliban to moderate its views and include rivals in a new government may be his longest shot yet.
 After initial meetings with Taliban representatives last month, there has been little communication between the two sides and nothing approaching a formal or substantive negotiation, according to people familiar with the situation.
+The Taliban has yet to formally announce who will hold top-level positions in its government, but early reports suggest it will not include former officials.

 “Our meetings so far have been informal, more about exchanges of opinions, acquaintances,” said Omar Zakhilwal, a former finance minister who met with Taliban leaders along with Karzai and Abdullah late last month.